Skip to main content

 • story

-• “Right from the prologue, it’s clear that this product was created by people who really know their stuff when it comes to storytelling and worldbuilding, allowing the player to experience a narrative that rivals masterpieces of the genre like Planescape: Torment and Disco Elysium.”
+• “Right from the prologue, it’s clear that this product was created by people who really know their stuff when it comes to storytelling and worldbuilding, which allows the player to experience a narrative that rivals the masterpieces of the genre like Planescape: Torment and Disco Elysium.”

 • “The storyline is frankly disappointing - the main character is a bit too stupid for my taste, behaving bone-headedly for plot reasons (yes, let's put a black magic trap in the front door of my house, where any visitor will trigger it, that sounds like a great idea) and seemingly incapable of putting one and one together even when the situation is obvious (the hospital 'fever').”